Abnormal Return Definition

-The above calculation is done before the period under consideration starts and it is only an estimation.
-When this period expires, we are able to calculate the actual return based on the market value at the beginning and the end of the period.
+The above calculation is done before the period under consideration starts, and it is only an estimation.
+When this period expires, we can calculate the actual return based on the market value at the beginning and the end of the period.

 Calculation of Actual Return can be done as follows,

 Actual Return = Ending Value – Beginning Value/Beginning Value*100

 - Performance Attribution Metric: It is directly affected by the stock selection of the portfolio manager.
 Therefore this measure is a key to judge her performance as compared to the appropriate benchmark and thereby it also helps in determining her performance-based compensation and skill-level

 - A check on Harmful Divergence: As mentioned earlier, Abnormal return can be negative if the actual return is lower than the expected return.
 Therefore, if this is for multiple periods, then it acts as an alarm for reducing the divergence from the benchmark index because it points out to a poor stock selection